Polyethylene glycol 3350/sodium ascorbate/sodium sulfate/ascorbic acid/sodium chloride/potassium chloride (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines can affect how polyethylene glycol 3350/sodium ascorbate/sodium sulfate/ascorbic acid/sodium chloride/potassium chloride works.
+- Some foods and medicines can affect how polyethylene glycol 3350/sodium ascorbate/sodium sulfate/ascorbic acid/sodium chloride/potassium chloride works.
 Tell your doctor if you are using any of the following:

 - Blood pressure medicine (including ACE inhibitors, ARBs)